On the sign patterns of entrywise positivity preservers in fixed dimension: Log-supermodularity of strictly totally positive matrix minors

 \begin{theorem}[Log-supermodularity] Let $A$ be a strictly totally positive $n \times n$ matrix, let $I_1,I_2 \in \nkneq$ be tuples of the same ordering, and let $J_1,J_2 \in \nkneq$ be tuples of the same ordering.
 Then

 \end{theorem}

-A special case of this proposition (in which $J_1=J_2$) appears implicitly in \cite{richards}, and our arguments here are loosely based on the ones in that paper.
-This result is also a special case\footnote{We thank Steven Karp for this reference.} of \cite[Theorem 4.2]{skandera}, which was proven by a different method (using weighted directed graphs instead of the determinant identities in the lemma below).
+A special case of this proposition (in which $J_1=J_2$) appears implicitly in~\cite{richards}, and our arguments here are loosely based on the ones in that paper.
+As pointed out to us by Steven Karp, this result is also a special case of \cite[Theorem 4.2]{skandera}, which was proven by a different method (using weighted directed graphs instead of the determinant identities in the lemma below).

 We will need two classical identities concerning determinants: